bramley/phplist-plugin-segment/README.md

 Questions and problems can be reported in the phplist user forum topic <http://forums.phplist.com/viewtopic.php?f=7&t=41650>.

-## Known issues / To Do ##

-* Does not take account of excluded lists when calculating the number of subscribers

 ## Donation ##
 This plugin is free but if you install and find it useful then a donation to support further development is greatly appreciated.